Considering the time of year, this question from Eva, a student at the Academy of Art, San Francisco, CA, seems very timely. She asks:

 "Do you suggest that we find a job after graduation or set up our own studio directly?"

-Of course, there are always unusual circumstances, but I think getting a job related to your field of study gives you great experience that will ultimately channel into your art or craft.
+Of course, there are always unusual circumstances, but I think getting a job related to your field of study gives you a great experience that will ultimately channel into your art or craft.
 I use the term "related to your field of study" quite loosely.

 Anything that is remotely connected to your interests and skills seems better than an unrelated job.